emericg/MiniVideo/README.md

 MiniVideo has been tested with several CPU architectures (x86, SH4, mips, arm).
 The build system uses CMake.
 Both library and test programs can be installed into your system.

-MiniVideo has been developed in 2010-2011 during an internship I did in the company "httv".
-Its goal is to provide a source code that is easy to read and to understand, destined for learning purpose.
+MiniVideo has been developed in 2010/2011 during an internship I did in a French company called "httv".
+Its goal was to provide a video thumbnailing program, with a source code easy to read and to understand for learning purpose.
 After a clean-up pass, the code has been published early 2014 with httv permission under the LGPL v3 license (decoding backend) and GPLv3 (testing softwares).

 The minivideo library can:
 * Open video files with various container to demux and remux audios/videos contents.